Wally K. Daly: Radio plays

 Before the Screaming Begins (1978), the first part of a science fiction trilogy in three thirty-minute episodes for BBC Radio, featured James Laurenson, Donald Hewlett and Patrick Troughton.
-Part two was entitled The Silent Scream.
+Part two was entitled The Silent Scream (1979).
 It too featured James Laurenson and Donald Hewlett and also Hannah Gordon.
-Originally broadcast as a 90-minute play in 1979, it was re-broadcast in March and December 2008 as three thirty-minute episodes made from an off-air recording by Wally K. Daly as the original mastertape had been lost.
-The third part was entitled With a Whimper to the Grave.
+The third part was entitled With a Whimper to the Grave (1984).
 John Shrapnel replaced James Laurenson and Maureen O'Brien replaced Hannah Gordon.
 It also featured Donald Hewlett, Angela Thorne, Patrick Troughton and Timothy West.
-As with the first two parts it was re-broadcast on BBC Radio 7 in March and December 2008 in three thirty-minute episodes made from an off-air cassette recording by Wally K. Daly.
+Originally broadcast as three 90-minute plays, each part of the trilogy has since been re-broadcast on BBC Radio 7 and the later BBC Radio 4 Extra in three thirty-minute episodes made from off-air recordings by Daly, as the original mastertapes had been lost.

-He was also a presenter for BBC Radio 2 on a brief early Saturday morning stint in the summer of 1994.
+Daly was also a presenter for BBC Radio 2 on a brief early Saturday morning stint in the summer of 1994.